open-afc-project/openafc/tools/geo_converters/README.md

 ```
 to_png.py --out_dir tiled_nlcd_wgs84_png 'tiled_nlcd_wgs84_tif/*.tif'
 ```
 Takes ~3 minutes on 8 CPUs.
-YMMV
+YMMV. _The conversion to PNG is in progress.
+Skip this step for now._

 #### NOOA land usage files <a name="noaa_routine"/>